 but somehow i don't think so.

-his hands are now too busy holding cigarettes. holding razors. letting go.
+his hands are now too busy holding cigarettes. holding court orders. letting go.

 he left a gallon of apple cider in my fridge. maybe it is still there.

-i kept my fucked up pumpkin beneath my desk for a week and propped my feet up on it, but i could never bear to put a lit candle inside.
+i kept my ruined pumpkin beneath my desk for a week and propped my feet up on it, but i could never bear to put a lit candle inside.

-there is just something entirely too hopeful about watching broken things glow.
+there was just something entirely too hopeful about watching broken things glow.